Shopify DTC Analytics

 What you walk away with

-A working Excel cohort model, a written report identifying specific gaps, and a 30-day action plan ranked by impact.
+A working Excel cohort model, a written report on what's off and by how much, and a 30-day action plan ranked by impact.
 Not a deck.
 A file you keep and act on.

 Case studySupplements · US